My Australia Awards Story: Forging lifelong connections

 What are your most memorable experiences living and studying in Australia?

-My most memorable experience would be the people, how diversified the people you would meet and how it could alter your understanding of the world in terms of life, society, culture, laws and even education.
-The experience of knowing people from different backgrounds had me realise how limited my old vision and understanding were, but as I was given the chance to live, study and enjoy Australia, I was able to explore being open-minded on the similarities we have as Filipinos with other and how uniquely different we also are from each other.
-These, I would say, had been a great lesson for me to better expand my take on things, especially as I will be going back to work and am expected to contribute positively to our very own field.
+My most memorable experience would be meeting diverse people, which I realised could alter your understanding of the world in terms of life, society, culture, laws and even education.
+The experience of knowing people from different backgrounds made me realise how limited my old views and understanding were.
+While living and studying in Australia, I developed an open mind on how similar Filipinos are with others and how different we also are from each other.
+I would say this had been a great lesson for me – to expand my take on things, which will be useful when I go back to work and contribute positively to our field.

-Another would be how we Filipinos always find ways to connect.
+Another memorable experience is witnessing how Filipinos would always find ways to connect.
 The Filipino community in Victoria is strong and thriving.
 They are most welcoming to Filipino students and are always happy to extend whatever help they can provide.
 Thus, bayanihan spirt is definitely alive, and we were able to enjoy our stay because of them.

 What makes Australia a good place for postgraduate education?